In this tutorial, we will create a simple, yet robust, registration experience. A couple tools we will employ in this event:

 SCOPE OF WORK

-Next, let's flesh out what our attendees will be registering for.
+Now that we've decided who will register, we can scope out what our attendees will be registering for.
 These are the options that will appear on the form.
 We call these ITEMS in our system.
 Items are used to represent selection options and event pricing levels, such as:

 - The event registration fee